Prethermalization and the local robustness of gapped systems

-Ultimately, we obtain a rotated Hamiltonian of the form (\ref{eq:rotation}), whose perturbation $V_*$ is exponentially suppressed.
-For any local operator $B$, we find that Namely, there exists a mild quasi-local rotation of (sums of) local operators such that the genuine dynamics of operators (and correlation functions, etc.) appear to be restricted to the high/low-energy subspaces of $H_0$ for the prethermal time scale (\ref{eq:thermalizationtime}).
+Ultimately, we obtain a rotated Hamiltonian of the form (\ref{eq:rotation}), where perturbation $V_*$ is exponentially suppressed.
+For any local operator $B$, we find that Namely, there exists a mild quasi-local rotation of (sums of) local operators such that the genuine dynamics of operators (and correlation functions, etc.) appear to be restricted to the low/high-energy subspaces of $H_0$ for the prethermal time scale (\ref{eq:thermalizationtime}).
 This completes (the sketch of) our proof that prethermalization is a generic feature of any perturbed gapped model.

-\emph{Outlook.}---In this letter, we have proved that the prethermalization of doublons in the Hubbard model is but one manifestation of a universal phenomenon, whereby distinct sectors of a gapped Hamiltonian $H_0$ remain protected for (stretched) exponentially long times in the presence of local perturbations $V$.
-This prethermalization phenomenon, in all measurable local correlation functions, is generic to any perturbation of a gapped system.
+\emph{Outlook.}---In this Letter, we have proved that the prethermalization of doublons in the Hubbard model is but one manifestation of a universal phenomenon, whereby distinct sectors of a gapped Hamiltonian $H_0$ remain protected for (stretched) exponentially long times in the presence of local perturbations $V$.
+Prethermalization, in all measurable local correlation functions, is generic to any perturbation of a gapped system.
+We thus immediately provide a rigorous proof that the false vacuum decays non-perturbatively slowly, placing less rigorous field-theoretic calculations \cite{falseVac_Coleman} on firmer footing.

-This result demonstrates that it is always reasonable to simulate quantum dynamics generated by $V$ in constrained models, so long as one studies $H_0+V$, where $H_0$'s ground state manifold is the constrained subspace of interest, and $H_0$ has a large spectral gap $\Delta$.
+Our result shows that is always reasonable to simulate quantum dynamics generated by $V$ in constrained models, so long as one studies $H_0+V$, where $H_0$'s ground state manifold is the constrained subspace of interest, and $H_0$ has a large spectral gap $\Delta$.
 Even if $H_0+V$ is gapless and chaotic, the (locally rotated) ground states of $H_0$ serve as effective ``scar states" which will exhibit athermal dynamics for extraordinarily long times.
 We anticipate that this observation will have practical implications for the preparation of interesting entangled states on the Dicke manifold in future atomic physics experiments, and for the ease of recovering qubits under imperfect local encoding.

-\emph{Acknowledgements.}--- This work was supported by a Research Fellowship from the Alfred P. Sloan Foundation under Grant FG-2020-13795 (AL) and by the U.S. Air Force Office of Scientific Research under Grant FA9550-21-1-0195 (CY, AL).
+\emph{Acknowledgements.}--- We thank Thomas Iadecola, Alessio Lerose and Haoqing Zhang for valuable comments.
+This work was supported by a Research Fellowship from the Alfred P. Sloan Foundation under Grant FG-2020-13795 (AL) and by the U.S. Air Force Office of Scientific Research under Grant FA9550-21-1-0195 (CY, AL).

 \onecolumngrid

 {S\arabic{equation}} {S\arabic{figure}}